 But following the instigation of Narada, Vishwamitra became all charged up and asked Lord Rama to issue a death sentence to Hanuman.
 Being the disciple of Vishwamitra, Rama could not contradict Vishwamitra’s command and ordered Hanuman’s execution by arrows.
 The statement of execution was also issued the next day.
 But none of the arrows could harm Hanuman.

 Lord Rama then used the Brahmastra, his most powerful weapon.
 But even Brahmastra failed before Hanuman.
 Do you know why it happened?
 Because Hanuman kept chanting Lord Rama’s name.
-Narada realized his mistake and pleaded Vishwamitra to stop the war.
+Narada realized his mistake and pleaded with Vishwamitra to stop the war.

 9. Do You Know How Bajrangbali Got The Name?